-Affidavit inspections for roof permits will continue to be accepted under the following conditions:
+Effective July 1, 2023, affidavit inspections for roof permits will be accepted under the following conditions:

 Affidavits are not required for inspection and approval of residential roof permits.
 Traditional inspections remain fully available for scheduling via eTRAKiT or by calling the Building Inspection Division's Interactive Voice Response (IVR) system at 863.213.0481.